Valpertui/mealtingpot-ios/Pods/Realm/README.md

 Realm Objective-C & Realm Swift are published under the Apache 2.0 license.
 The underlying core is available under the [Realm Core Binary License](https://github.com/realm/realm-cocoa/blob/master/LICENSE#L210-L243) while we [work to open-source it under the Apache 2.0 license](https://realm.io/docs/objc/latest/#faq).

+**This product is not being made available to any person located in Cuba, Iran, North Korea, Sudan, Syria or the Crimea region, or to any other person that is not eligible to receive the product under U.S. law.**

 ## Feedback